SteadyGiant/nj-towns/README.md

 code I used to build them.
 Check [my blog](https://everetr.github.io/) for articles and visualizations.
 Contributions to this repo are welcome.

+The datasets are in the `data` folder.
+Use `code/00_plan.R` to build all datasets and render all reports in this repo.

 [Data sources.](data/data_sources.md)

 [Methodology.](reports/Methodology.md)